frabeamar/shazart/README.md

 # Shazart
 Ever stared at a masterpiece in a museum and thought, "It’s pretty, but I can't bother to read the tedious description?"
 Shazart is the Shazam for the art world—with a personality.
-Search a title, and we’ll skip the dry, crusty textbook jargon.
+Search by title or by an image, and we’ll skip the dry, crusty textbook jargon.
 Instead, you get a punchy, fun retelling of the scandals, the secrets, and the "what was the artist thinking?" behind the canvas.
+Ask question about the collection.
+The RAG augmented system will be able to answer your questions!

 # How to run
 Download the entire collection of the Rijkmuseum with the public API running